 Remmina allows users to maintain a list of connection profiles, organized by groups, supports quick connections by users directly putting in the server address and it provides a tabbed interface, optionally managed by groups plus many more features.

-NoMachine is a free, cross-platform, and high-quality remote desktop software.
-It offers you a secure personal server.
-No machine allows you to access all your files, watch videos, play audio, edit documents, play games and move them around.
+NoMachine is a free, cross-platform, and high-quality remote desktop software, that offers you a secure personal server to access all your files, watch videos, play audio, edit documents, play games, and move them around.

 It has an interface that lets you concentrate on your work and is designed to work in a fast manner as if you are seated right in front of your remote computer.
 In addition, it has remarkable network transparency.